Year 7 Catch Up Premium

 At Stone Bay School we aim to ensure that all students are successful learners, we encourage independence and confidence.
 We develop our student’s ability to be effective communicators and responsible citizens.

-The Government has made a commitment to provide additional funding of £500 to schools for each year 7 student who did not achieve at least a level 4 in the Key Stage 2 National Curriculum tests in Reading and/or Mathematics.
+The Government has made a commitment to provide additional funding to schools for each year 7 student who did not achieve at least a level 4 in the Key Stage 2 National Curriculum tests in Reading and/or Mathematics.

 The majority of our students have some difficulty in the area of communication.
 This is very often the biggest barrier to their learning.

 In 2014/15 we ran weekly Enrichment classes in both Maths and Literacy for our Year 7 students.
 These were delivered by the school Maths and Literacy subject leaders.

 The sessions incorporated Literacy and Numeracy skills, focusing on the Individual students IEP targets in the two subject areas.
 The funding was used to purchase games and activity resources to encourage participation and enjoyment as part of the learning taking place.
 Feedback of each session was recorded and given to individual teachers to record progress made.

 The PE and sport premium was used to extend the range of activities and events available to students in the school in a range of sport activities.
 New equipment was purchased to enhance student’s badminton and rugby skills.
 We hope to develop these skills further in the coming year with inter and intra-school events arranged for these specific sports.

 The premium was used, supported by the school PE budget to employ a yoga instructor for 2 hours per week.
 The instructor delivered 20 minute yoga sessions either in classrooms or in a relaxation area that is easily accessible to all students in the school.
 The instructor provided training for staff so that yoga can be integrated into the curriculum and the school day throughout the week as the class teacher deems necessary.

 The PE and sport premium was again used to extend the range of activities and events available to students in the school in a range of sport activities.